Recipes Paradise

 Cook the Vegetables

-In the same skillet, add the remaining tablespoon of oil and butter.
-Add the sliced onions and cook for 3-4 minutes until they start to soften and become translucent.
-Add the mushrooms and cook for another 4-5 minutes until they release their moisture and become golden.
-Stir in the minced garlic and cook for 30 seconds until fragrant.
+In the same skillet, add butter and the remaining olive oil.
+Add the diced onions and cook for 3-4 minutes until they start to soften and become translucent.
+Add the sliced mushrooms and cook for another 4-5 minutes until they release their moisture and become golden brown.
+Add the minced garlic and cook for 30 seconds until fragrant.

 4

 Sprinkle the flour over the vegetables and stir constantly for 1 minute to cook out the raw flour taste.
-Gradually whisk in the beef broth, scraping up any browned bits from the bottom of the pan - these add incredible flavor!
+Gradually whisk in the beef broth, making sure to scrape up any browned bits from the bottom of the pan - these add incredible flavor!
 Add the Worcestershire sauce and Dijon mustard, then bring the mixture to a gentle simmer.

 5

 Return the seared beef and any accumulated juices to the skillet.
-Reduce heat to low and simmer for 5-7 minutes until the sauce thickens slightly and the beef is tender.
+Reduce heat to low and simmer for 5-7 minutes until the sauce thickens slightly and the beef is cooked through.
 Meanwhile, cook the egg noodles according to package directions until al dente, then drain.

 6

 Remove the skillet from heat and let it cool for 2 minutes.
-Slowly stir in the sour cream - this prevents it from curdling.
+Slowly stir in the sour cream to prevent curdling - this is key for a smooth, creamy sauce.
 Taste and adjust seasoning with salt and pepper as needed.
-Serve immediately over the cooked egg noodles, garnished with fresh chopped parsley.
-The creamy, savory sauce should coat everything beautifully!
+Serve immediately over the hot egg noodles and garnish with fresh chopped parsley.

 Nutrition Information